 For a long time now, I’ve been in a bit of trouble with my sister.
 She’s given me big lectures about having not named a pattern after her as yet.
 After all, I’ve named Nicola and Hannah after her two best friends, but not one after her.
 What kind of sister am I ?!?
 Well, to tell you the truth, it’s kind of like naming a baby.
 The pattern has to feel like the person that it’s named after.
 Then along came this little number.

-Trina is a classic wrap dress or tunic with kimono sleeves that add a simple elegance.
+Trina is a classic wrap dress or tunic with kimono sleeves that add simple elegance.
 The raglan construction of the sleeves makes them a cinch to sew.
-The cross over front bodice creates a V-neckline and features gathers above the bust.
-I wanted to create a fun and pretty way for the tie to exit from the inside when wrapping around the body so there’s a sneaky design detail at the side bodice where the front overlaps the back, allowing the tie to exit here.
-This is one of those details that’s a bit of a personal satisfaction, as it’s very subtly noticeable.
+The crossover front bodice creates a V-neckline and features gathers above the bust.
+I wanted to create a fun and pretty way for the tie to exit from the inside when wrapping around the body, so there’s a sneaky design detail at the side bodice where the front overlaps the back, allowing the tie to exit here.
+This is one of those details that’s a bit of personal satisfaction, as it’s very subtly noticeable.

 On a side note: When I was a little kid, I used to have these Clarks Magic Steps shoes.
 There was this whole mystical story behind the shoe.
 It involved a princess, an evil witch, a treasure box and a magic key.
 Anyhoo, underneath the shoe on the sole, there was a little key hidden by the heel, and it was soooo amazing because only I (feeling like the princess herself) knew about it.
 So this little side detail in the bodice gives me the same satisfaction.
 So hopefully you’ll know what I mean when you sew it up!